Get your card

 Rizon Card

-Rizon Card is a non-custodial, stablecoin-backed Visa prepaid debit card designed for users who want to spend USDC or USDT directly from their own wallet.
-It automatically converts stablecoins to local currency at the point of sale, eliminating the need for manual off-ramping or custodial deposits.
-Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual and physical card issuance plus Apple/Google Pay support.
-The card is available to verified users who are residents of the US and Latin America, but can be used anywhere Visa is accepted in 110 countries.
+Rizon Card is a non-custodial, stablecoin-backed Visa debit card for spending USDC or USDT directly from your own wallet.
+It converts stablecoins to local currency at purchase, with no custodial deposits or manual off-ramping.
+Rizon targets crypto holders seeking direct spending and asset control, offering instant virtual cards and limited/inconsistent physical card availability, plus Apple/Google Pay support.
+The card is available to verified users in the US and Latin America, and usable in 147+ countries.

-- Type: Visa prepaid debit (virtual and physical card available)
+- Type: Visa debit (virtual card; physical card availability limited and inconsistently marketed)

-Rizon Card is a non-custodial, stablecoin-backed Visa prepaid debit card designed for users who want to spend USDC or USDT directly from their own wallet.
-It automatically converts stablecoins to local currency at the point of sale, eliminating the need for manual off-ramping or custodial deposits.
-Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual and physical card issuance plus Apple/Google Pay support.
-The card is available to verified users who are residents of the US and Latin America, but can be used anywhere Visa is accepted in 110 countries.
+Rizon Card is a non-custodial, stablecoin-backed Visa debit card for spending USDC or USDT directly from your own wallet.
+It converts stablecoins to local currency at purchase, with no custodial deposits or manual off-ramping.
+Rizon targets crypto holders seeking direct spending and asset control, offering instant virtual cards and limited/inconsistent physical card availability, plus Apple/Google Pay support.
+The card is available to verified users in the US and Latin America, and usable in 147+ countries.

-- Type: Visa prepaid debit (virtual and physical card available)
+- Type: Visa debit (virtual card; physical card availability limited and inconsistently marketed)

 Reviewed by James Burr